rynocav226/wedding-website/frontend/README.md

 > add section about bar being hosted all night - DONE
 > add links to two other registeries - DONE
 > fix RSVP link fire the modal - DONE
-> finish parking lot details
+> finish parking lot details - DONE
+> set sara's travel blog URL

 Our Story
 > Add card for honeymoon - DONE
 > write out modals for each life phase - DONE
-> set max-height on pics
+> set max-height on pics - DONE
+> change honeymoon modal photo - DONE

 Accommodations Page
 > Get the Scrollspy to adjust for the permanent navigation bar (probably get rid of, wanted to test it out) - DONE
 > add addresses for the hotel details - DONE
 > fix submenu on small mobile - DONE
 > doubletree pic on ios
+> set max-width on the container - DONE

 RSVP
 > add address to form? - show on summary page before submit - add to backend - NO